Classification of smooth embeddings of 4-manifolds in 7-space, I

+where $\pi:BSpin\to BSO$ is the projection and $w_4\in H^4(BSO)$ is the Stiefel-Whitney class.
+So in [Kr99, p.725] we can take $\mu(x):=x\cap x/2$ for $x\in K$ (because 4 is even).
+We have $Wh(\pi_1(B))=0$ and so an isomorphism is a simple isomorphism.
 Hence the hypothesis on $U$ implies that $\theta(W,\overline\nu)$ is `elementary omitting the bases' [Kr99, Definition on p.
 730 and the second remark on p.
 732].
-Thus the existence of the required diffeomorphism follows by the $h$-cobordism theorem and [Kr99, Theorem 3 and second remark on p.
+Thus the existence of the required diffeomorphism follows by the $h$-cobordism theorem and [Kr99, Theorem 3 and the second remark on p.
 732].